Your credit score determines your borrowing power and in many cases can be the difference between a simply good, and a great, interest rate.

 Though credit agencies allow you to file a formal protest if you feel a past creditor has treated you unfairly, the process takes time and patience.
 If you can provide documentation to support your claim, you may be able to get a bad “ding” on your credit report removed.

 Why do credit scores matter?

 Credit scores are important because a higher score generally indicates that you can wisely manage your finances.
 For instance, if your FICO Score is between 670 and 739, a lender will see you as less likely to become delinquent on your payments.
 Their research has confirmed that within this group, only 8% of consumers will become delinquent in the future.
 That makes you a “good” credit risk.
 So you are more likely to get approved for a loan or credit, and you’ll pay less because of a better interest rate.

 When it comes to credit, tread carefully.
 If you’re in college or even high school, don’t make frivolous purchases on the spur of the moment.
 It can take 3 to 10 years for a negative item to fall off of your credit report.
 Shop around, get advice from a trusted friend and sleep on it before making a big purchase like a motorcycle or car.
 It’s often a good idea to sit down before shopping and write out your expenses and income.
 Then you can decide on a payment that comfortably fits into your budget.

-Remember: Into every life, a little rain must fall.
+Remember: Into every life a little rain must fall.
 Take into account life events that could affect your ability to pay your bills on time.
 You could lose your job.
 A sickness or injury could mean taking off several weeks from work.
-Divorce often adversely affects your credit.
-Through each of these difficulties, you have options to maintain your credit score.
+And divorce often adversely affects your finances.
+Through each of these difficulties, you have options to maintain your credit score if you are prepared.